-Thermography is a non-invasive technology available to image and map micro-circulatory shunting associated with breast circulatory changes in the skin.
+Medical Thermology is a non-invasive technology available to image and map micro-circulatory shunting associated with circulatory changes in breast skin.
 It can play an important adjunctive role in the assessment of allostasis in breast health, clinical diagnosis, and in distinguishing between benign, early, advanced, and progressive disease.
-Breast thermography can also play a useful role in monitoring treatment effects.
+Breast thermology can also play a useful role in monitoring treatment effects.

-In addition, measuring both elevated and other skin temperature aberrations provides important insight into physiologic manifestations of illness.
-Further since vascularity plays an important role in cancer growth thermal imaging has particular application for breast health
+In addition, measuring both elevated and other skin temperature aberrations provide important insight into physiologic manifestations of potential illness.
+Thermal imaging has particular application for breast health since vascularity play an important role in cancer growth.

-Other structural imaging technologies such as Mammography, Breast Ultrasound, MRI, and Breast CT do not provide skin vascular and metabolic information offered by Medical Thermal imaging.
-The clinical application of Thermography can help physicians both understand breast patho-physiology and improve patient outcomes.
+Other structural imaging technologies such as Mammography, Breast Ultrasound, MRI, and Breast CT do not provide skin vascular, or metabolic information offered by Medical Thermology.
+The clinical application of Thermology can help physicians both understand breast pathophysiology and improve patient outcomes.

-Breast infrared imaging (thermography) is a physiologic study that can assess changes in breast tissue by providing accurate and reproducible high-resolution images of skin temperature.
+Breast infrared imaging (thermology) is a physiologic study that can assess changes in breast tissue by providing accurate and reproducible high-resolution images of skin temperature.
 This image can be analyzed both qualitatively for thermovascular mapping and quantitatively for minute changes in skin heat emission.
+Thermal findings can then be utilized as an assessment tool of breast health.
 As with many physiologic studies, anatomic findings may not correlate exactly and may not even be detected by other noninvasive technologies.

-The guidelines contained herein will focus upon passive infrared imaging of the breast for the detection of physiologic changes that have been found to be useful in the promotion of breast thermography as a breast risk health assessment tool.
+The guidelines contained herein will focus upon passive infrared imaging of the breast for the detection of physiologic changes that have been found to be useful in the promotion of breast thermology as a breast thermal findings assessment tool.

 - Vasomotor mapping of breast temperature and skin vascular patterning